 1. Determine progression-free survival (PFS) and overall survival (OS) to PreFED + Ipi/Nivo in ICB refractory melanoma

-2. Adherence to interventions
+2. Compliance and adherence to interventions

 3. Determine the safety (AEs) and tolerability (GSRS-IBS) of the dietary intervention